DominikKnabe/Repo-by-Dominik-Knabe/README.md

 This repository contains Projects during my time as a Master's student in Geoinformation and Cartographie

-The repository contains:
+*The repository contains:*

 **Animation_Seestadt:** Visualization of the construction project of Vienna’s Seestadt Aspern.
 The animations were created in Blender
-**FME_Photogrammetrische_AUswertung:** Automated verification of digital roof edge data with FME
+**FME_Photogrammetrische_Auswertung:** Automated verification of digital roof edge data with FME
 **Classification_Storms_Knabe.ipynb:** Automated classification of extreme weather events using "Random Forest Classification" and subsequent spatial analysis in Python
+**RemoteSensing_WaterLevelChanges_LakeNeusiedl.pdf:** Feature classification of remote sensing data with subsequent analysis of water level changes in Lake Neusiedl using ArcGIS Pro